jedi-academy/learn-4711/data/labs/lab02.md

 -    On your github repo page, create a pull request to the team repo
 -    On the team repo page, review the PR, and merge it if it looks good
 -    Note: Do not synch your local repo yet!
+- Remember to use markdown formatting for a ".md" file.
+If unsure if you have done it properly, look at your changelog in your repo, through a browser.

+_Reality check: There should be NO visible difference in the app, when viewed in your browser.
+It should display the original six cast pictures, without errors._

-##Add New quote (FIRST MATE)
+##5.
+Add New quote (FIRST MATE)

 -    Synchronize your repo with the updated team repo
 -    Create a feature branch based off "develop"
 -    Add an avatar image for a new quotation, to /public/pix, using the same dimensions as the others
--    Add a new unique quote entry to the mock database in /application/models/Quotes.php; feel to be creative, but not vulgar
+-    Add a new unique quote entry to the mock database in `/application/models/Quotes.php`; feel free to be creative, but not vulgar
 -    Commit your changes...
 -    Push your changes...
 -    Create a pull request...